smnamburu/SMN_Portfolio/README.md

 # SMN_Portfolio

-History of my projects, publications and patents
+Compilations of my projects, publications and patents